johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 `qrencode -t ANSIUTF8 "hello world"`
 You should see a QR-Code on the screen.
 If you scan this into you smartphone using any QR-Code scanning app you will see that this reads "hello world"
 So this is how you get text out of the Private Key Vault without connecting to other devices.

+Now we will see how to transfer a file from one PrivateKeyVault to another using QR-Codes.
+Here is a summary of what we will be doing:
+* Run a text file through a program that shows each line of text on the screen as a QR-Code.
+* Make a video recording of this QR-Code parade on our smart phone.

 Now we will try outputing an entire file to the screen.
 The following command will display several QR-codes sequentially on the touchscreen.